tm-jase-evangelista/react-api-explorer/README.md

 # Web APIs Explorer
-- a simple Web APIs Explorer with APIs.guru integration
+a simple Web APIs Explorer with APIs.guru integration.

+This application is built with the following tech:
+- `JavaScript` - Frontend Language
+- `React` - Frontend Framework
+- `CSS` - Styling
+- `axios` - Data Fetching

+This project is configured with the following linters:
+- `ESLint` & `Prettier` - `JS` files
+- `Stylelint` - `CSS` files

 ## How to run